-It is important to use the university name correctly, and organisational names should be consistent and uniform.
-In all external communication, it must also be clear that activities are linked to SLU.
+It is important to use the university's name correctly, and organisational names should be consistent and uniform.
+In all external communication, it must also be clear when an organisation is part of SLU.

 SLU in Swedish and English